inmanta/inmanta-core/docs/model_developers/modules.rst

 The orchestrator server generally (see
-:ref:`Advanced concepts<modules-distribution-advanced-concepts`) installs both project and modules from the configured Python package repository, respecting the environemnt's version constraints on the project package, the project's constraints on its modules and all inter-module constraints.
+:ref:`Advanced concepts<modules-distribution-advanced-concepts`) installs both project and modules from the configured Python package repository, respecting the environment's version constraints on the project package, the project's constraints on its modules and all inter-module constraints.
 The server is then responsible for supplying the agents with the appropriate ``inmanta_plugins`` modules.